The Borderlands video games series started in 2009. They were an early attempt at the looter-shooter genre, and were commercially successful.

-This approach helps explain why all the NPCs normally stay dead, but the Player Characters don’t.
+This approach helps explain why all the NPCs normally stay dead, but the playable characters normally don’t.

-It also explains why the Player Characters are major badasses.
+It also explains why the playable characters are major badasses.
 They have far more fighting experience than should be possible, since they’re deathproof.

 That PC bodies are digistructed also helps explain healing abilities, such as transfusion grenades.
 There’s no reason why wounded digistructed bodies couldn’t be patched up on the fly.